 Operations (plumbing-specific)

-- Service work vs new build vs remodel mix
+- Service work versus new build versus remodel mix

-- Residential vs commercial mix (and multi-family, if applicable)
+- Residential versus commercial mix (and multi-family, if applicable)

-- Whether you do excavation, trenching, or underground work (yes/no and how often)
+- Whether you do excavation, trenching, or underground work (yes or no and how often)

 - Whether you do higher-risk scopes (as applicable) and what you subcontract

-- Subcontractor usage (yes/no and rough percent of labor)
+- Subcontractor usage (yes or no and rough percent of labor)

 Numbers underwriters will request